steventelfer/AI-Chatbot-Project-Implementation-/README.md

 - Chatbot Design and Development: Designed the chatbot to provide cybersecurity tips in a user-friendly manner, leveraging the Poe AI platform.
 - Content Creation: Developed clear and practical tips on creating strong passwords, enabling 2FA, and identifying phishing attempts.
 - Interactive Features: Implemented interactive elements such as quizzes and scenarios to enhance user engagement and learning.
-- Visual Elements: Created and integrated digital lock and shield images to reinforce the cybersecurity theme.
+- Visual Elements: Created and integrated digital lock and shield images to reinforce the cybersecurity theme created an AI-generated image for the logo (icon) using Magic Studio.
 - Testing and Refinement: Conducted thorough testing to ensure the chatbot responds accurately and effectively to user queries.
 - Deployment: Deployed the chatbot and made it accessible for users seeking to enhance their cybersecurity knowledge.